incepter/react-async-states/packages/docs/docs/faq/how-the-library-works.md

 of watchers, watchers that watch over an exact async state, and watchers that watch anything happening to the async states (hoisting and removal).

-The watchAll method is used by `useAsyncStateSelector` when its argument is a function, that function may want to select from any possible async state that passes through the provider, so it needs to be notified when something is added (`hoisted`), that's why `watchAll` exists in a nutshell.
+The watchAll method is used by `useSelector` when its argument is a function, that function may want to select from any possible async state that passes through the provider, so it needs to be notified when something is added (`hoisted`), that's why `watchAll` exists in a nutshell.